vishhwamehta/vishhwamehta.github.io/_projects/piezo-sensor-fixture.md

 ## Mark 2

-**Problem:** A fixed-dimension tray is inflexible for a startup producing sensors of varying diameters (8mm, 10mm, 20mm), and tray replacement per size is cost-prohibitive at early stage.
+**Problem:** A fixed-dimension tray is inflexible for a startup producing sensors of varying diameters (8mm, 10mm, 20mm).
+High wear and tear of the trays during assembly and maintenance and tray replacement per size being cost-prohibitive at early stage.

 **Solution:** Universal tray with **interchangeable inserts** — cylindrical sleeves with fixed OD (matching tray bore) and varying ID (matching sensor diameter).
 The same tray body serves all sensor sizes; only the inserts are swapped.